sgrove/gamma-inspector/README.md

 # gamma-inspector

 A heavily, heavily WIP inspector tool for Gamma Driver.
 More of a PoC than a useful tool at this point.
+Here's [an example video](https://www.youtube.com/watch?v=Gbpe3hEYKgg&t=2m35s) of what it can do.

 ## Overview